 In any case, retinoids may cause skin irritation, especially in the first few weeks of use, and it is reasonable to assume that this might make sunburn symptoms worse.
 Therefore, even with the lack of data, it is always prudent to abide by the package inserts and avoid excessive sun exposure, use sunscreen, or practice sun protection habits like wearing hats and clothing to protect the skin when using retinoids.

 Recommendations for Retinoids and Sun Exposure

 Retinoids are a class of topical prescription medications that are proven to be somewhat effective in the treatment of acne.
-They work to clear acne by clearing clogged pores and reducing inflammation.
-The three approved retinoids used for the treatment of acne are:
+They work to reduce acne by clearing clogged pores and reducing inflammation.
+The four approved retinoids used for the treatment of acne are:

 - Adapalene [0.1% strength is now available over-the-counter]

 All of these retinoids have caution and warning sections regarding sun exposure printed on their package inserts.
 These warnings state that patients using these retinoids should avoid exposure to the sun, or to use sunscreen and protective clothing if sun exposure cannot be avoided.1-5 The package insert warnings are listed below.

 RETIN-A MICRO- tretinoin gel